 The Gazette switched to Canada Post delivery last year to ensure delivery to every mailbox in the County, residential and commercial.
+This has been compromised by the strike and, now, the ensuing backlog.

 To stay in touch more directly, please sign up to the Picton Gazette Express, a free subscription-only newsletter sent directly to your email inbox.
 You can do that here: Picton Gazette Express.
 Please be careful to verify your email!
 We have hundreds of would-be subscribers who missed a verification email.
 If you are one of them, please check your spam folder or sign up again.

-The Gazette switched to Canada Post delivery because it promised to be utterly reliable.
 Nobody has a network like Canada Post.
 They have every address, and weather-proof access to thousands of mailboxes in its local post office network in the County alone.

 Canada Post workers are unionized, their work stable, regular, and secure.
 Or it is supposed to be, at least.